Quick Reading Guide:

 That last bit is particularly important to why I think this module is useful.
 There are already fantastic systems like Blades in the Dark that handle heists through a set of procedures that focus on the actual action of a heist and less on the planning.
 This module assumes that your party is interested in playing out both the planning and execution of a heist and it gives you a solid set of tools to handle that, complete with advice on why the tools exist and what you should be using them to achieve.
 All of this is packaged in Skerples’s trademark utilitarian style that emphasizes functionality and versatility.

 If this elevator pitch interests you, buy this module and actually run it, because it does all of these things well.
-You know that blissful wave of relief that comes when a player ask about some small detail that informs a pivotal game decision, you think “wait, maybe the book can answer this” and realize that only has the module anticipated and met this need for you, it’s made sure that the answer makes for as interesting a decision as possible?
+You know that blissful wave of relief that comes when a player asks about some small detail that informs a pivotal game decision, you think “wait, maybe the book can answer this” and realize that not only has the module anticipated and met this need for you, it’s made sure that the answer makes for as interesting a decision as possible?
 This book gave me that feeling over and over.
 While I have some issues with finding information in the module, which I’ll expound on later, I was more than satisfied with the tools included.
 This is a straightforward, low buy-in premise executed thoughtfully.
 Nine times out of ten, that’s exactly what I’m looking for in a module.

 If you’re still on the fence and what a brief look at what’s valuable about this book, here’s a quick run-down of some of my favorite features: